 The lovely earthy flavour of the Rooibos tea gently flavoured these quails eggs which went so well with mixed leaves, crispy bacon bits and toasted pine nuts.

 The idea behind this came from one of my favourite Cape Town chefs, Franck Dangereaux from The Foodbarn.
-I tweeted asking him what awesome thing I could do with quails eggs and one of his suggestions was to marble them in Rooibos tea.
-So I decided to brew a pot of very strong Rooibos Espresso and I boiled the eggs in that (about 5 minutes to hard).
-I then gently cracked them all over by rolling them on the counter top and let them sit in the tea until it cooled as was the instruction.
+I tweeted asking him what awesome thing I could do with quail eggs and one of his suggestions was to marble them in Rooibos tea.
+So I decided to brew a pot of very strong Rooibos Espresso and I boiled the eggs in that (about 5 minutes too hard).
+I then gently cracked them all over by rolling them on the countertop and let them sit in the tea until it cooled.

-So these were not exactly poached out of the shell, but I think since I recently ‘properly’ poached my first quails egg, this is something to try.
+So these were not exactly poached out of the shell, but I think since I recently ‘properly’ poached my first quail egg, this is something to try.

 Egg and bacon = a marriage in heaven.
 I drizzled over my favourite vinaigrette and scattered over a few toasted pine nuts which I always have on hand stored in my freezer.

-The other awesome ideas Franck suggested was to fry them in cayenne pepper, or poach them in red wine.
+The other awesome ideas Franck suggested were to fry them in cayenne pepper or poach them in red wine.
 So those will be parked at the back of my mind for future experimentation.

 In the past, I have enjoyed them simply hard-boiled and dipped into celery salt.